raedahgroup/godcr-old/README.md

 ## Requirements
 You can run **godcr** without installing any other software.
+But if you want to build the http frontend from the source code, you will need
+* Yarn which you can get from [here](https://yarnpkg.com/lang/en/docs/install/)
+* You will also need `packr`.
+Run `go get github.com/gobuffalo/packr` to get it

 However, to use dcrwallet instead of dcrlibwallet for wallet operations, you'll need a running dcrwallet daemon.
 Follow the steps below to download, setup and run dcrwallet: